osvaldot/k8s-sm-eso/README.md

 Integrate AWS Secrets Manager in an k8s Cluster with External Secrets Operator

-This project IS NOT product ready !
+This project IS NOT production ready !

 # Prerequisites